 Once you’ve filed for bankruptcy, your case will be assigned a trustee.
 You’ll receive a notice with your trustee’s contact information, but you may not actually meet your trustee until the meeting of creditors.

-At the meeting of creditors
+What happens at the meeting of creditors

 During this meeting, the trustee will verify your government-issued photo ID and Social Security card or proof of Social Security number.
 The trustee will also need your proof of income, bank statements and other financial documents, like tax returns and loan statements.